-First, consider the size of the ocean.
+Consider the size of the ocean.
 Its surface area is about 360 million square kilometers (139 million square miles), and its average depth is 3,682 meters (12,080 feet).
-Importantly, throughout these depths, there is life.
+Throughout these depths, there is life.

-An often quoted statistic suggests that only about 5% of the ocean — the water column and the seafloor — has been explored.
-Through exploration, we learn more about the biological, chemical, physical, geological, and archaeological aspects of the ocean.
+Despite its importance, the majority of our ocean is largely unknown.
+However, through exploration, we’re learning more about its biological, chemical, physical, geological, and archaeological aspects.
 Exploration leads to discovery, but before we can truly explore, we must map.

 Seafloor mapping provides a sense of what may lie beneath and guides decisions about where to explore (e.g., deploy submersibles, like remotely operated vehicles).
 While the entire seafloor has been mapped using data collected from satellites, these data provide only a general picture of what’s there.
 Detail is limited on these maps, so some important geographical features (like seamounts) and objects (like shipwrecks) remain unseen.